 The Jeffrey A. Finkle Ohio University Economic Development Internship offers undergraduate and graduate students affiliated with the Voinovich School of Leadership and Public Affairs with the opportunity to intern at the International Economic Development Council (IEDC) and gain practical, hands-on experience in local economic development issues and trends.
 Thanks to the addition of a new three-year gift to the Ohio University Foundation, the IEDC has funded $123,000 toward the internship since it was first created in 2011.

-The establishment of this internship in 2011 recognized 25 years of national leadership in economic development by Jeffery A. Finkle, a graduate of Ohio University and University Medal of Merit recipient.
+The establishment of this internship more than ten years ago recognized 25 years of national leadership in economic development by Jeffery A. Finkle, a graduate of Ohio University and University Medal of Merit recipient.
 Jeff Finkle is a recognized leader and international authority on economic development.
 As President and CEO of the International Economic Development Council (IEDC), the world’s largest economic development membership organization, he contributes his expertise on community revitalization, business development and job creation to projects nationwide.

 Since the establishment of the internship, several students affiliated with the Voinovich School have had the opportunity to participate, including Francis Anagbonu, Maggie Clark, Kendra Green and Hannah Burke.
 Click on their names to learn how each of them applied their education at the School to gain hands on experience in economic development during the internship.